robinguiavarch/XAIGUIFORMER_MLReproducibility/src_explained/dRoFE_embedding_explained.md

-# 🧠 Understanding `dRoFEEmbedding.py` – Line-by-Line Explanation with Math
+# 🧠 Understanding `dRoFEEmbedding.py` – Line-by-Line Explanation

 This document explains the Python code in `dRoFEEmbedding.py` by linking it directly to the theoretical equations from the XAIGUIFormer paper (ICLR 2025).